 All records of research approved by institutional research ethics review committees shall be submitted to the NCST for record keeping and for creating research data base of all research taking place in the country.
-In the event that there are no institutional research and ethics review committees, researchers shall be required to seek approval from the National Committee on Research in the Social Sciences and Humanities which was lawfully established in terms of section 11 of the Science and Technology Act No.16 of 2003, and whose secretariat is at the NCST.
+In the event that there are no institutional research and ethics review committees, researchers shall be required to seek approval from the National Committee on Research in the Social Sciences and Humanities whose secretariat is at the NCST.